 Licensing ensures that children are in a safe environment.
 This is completed through initial licensing inspections, as well as maintained by periodic, unannounced site visits by Licensing Program Analysts (LPAs) to make sure centers are in compliance.
 These site visits include assessing the entire classroom and beyond – activity areas, cabinets, closets, storage, locks and latches, and all exterior areas and equipment.

 Licensing violations have the potential to put children at risk and jeopardize their safety.
-Therefore, state officials will work with centers to address necessary changes and conduct follow-up visits to address any and all violations.
+Therefore, the California child care license state officials will work with centers to address necessary changes and conduct follow-up visits to address any and all violations.
 In addition to inspections, LPAs will also investigate any complaints about a facility and consult the center to navigate and resolve the issues.

 4. How does Licensing work together with Parents?

 In addition to ensuring safety and compliance with the child care facility itself, licensing serves an important role in linking parents and families to services.
-Licensing serves as a resource for parents, and by understanding licensing regulations, parents can make more informed decisions for child care.
+Licensing serves as a resource for parents to make more informed decisions for child care.
 Licensing can help you explore different questions you may have, such as a facility’s licensing history, or what a family may need to know about license-exempt care.
 Learn more about their resources for parents here.

 Going Above and Beyond Licensing at Kids’ Care Club Child Development Centers